ackermax/MyStudentBio/README.md

-# NewRepoName
+# MyStudentBio
-A way to make a first repo...
+A way to make a first repo and write some basic HTML...
+LIKE A BOSS!